Method to proportionally allocate seats among parties/lists and districts/regions/entities ('Doppelter Pukelsheim').

 new_seats_col = "seats",

-use_list_votes = TRUE,
+weight_votes = TRUE,

-winner_take_one = FALSE
+winner_take_one = FALSE,

 - votes_df